SumoLogic/sumologic-documentation/docs/get-started/sumo-logic-ui.md

 You can share dashboards, searches, and folders with users and roles.
 You can edit the sharing permissions at any time and share or revoke permissions as needed.
 You can share content from the following locations:

-* **left nav bar.** Recommended when you are familiar with the content and need to quickly share with another user.
+* **Left nav bar.** Recommended when you are familiar with the content and need to quickly share with another user.
 * **Library.** Recommended when you need a detailed view of the content, who created it, and when it was last modified.

 For walkthrough instructions, go to the [Share Content](/docs/manage/content-sharing) page.